-Failure to maintain good academic performance will result in action by the Academic Standards Committee regarding a student's standing within the program.
+Failure to maintain good academic performance will result in action by the Academic Standards Committee regarding a student's standing within the program (as noted above, academic misconduct will be handled in accordance with the Academic and Professional Misconduct procedure noted above under the purview of the Professional Conduct Committee).
 The student may meet with the subcommittee (which consists of the committee chair, Senior Associate Dean for Academic Affairs, and Associate Dean of Student Affairs) or the entire Academic Standards committee.